 Women are more likely to experience trauma: Whether it is emotional trauma, physical abuse, rape, or interpersonal violence; women are at an increased risk of trauma compared to men.
 Studies have shown that a history of violent trauma is more common among women who are struggling with a substance use disorder.
 This trauma places women at an increased risk for posttraumatic stress disorder.

 If you are a female and you are struggling with a substance use disorder or a mental health disorder, it is important to seek professional help immediately.
 Entering into a compassionate female-only treatment program can help you learn healthy coping skills that are tailored to your needs.
 Our society is finally investing in gender-sensitive research and is learning how to support women in treatment.
 The hope is that we can break the cycle of shame and addiction among the female gender.

 AKUA Mind & Body Is Here For You!

 If you or someone you love is struggling with a mental health illness or substance use and addiction disorder, we can help now more than ever!
-AKUA Mind & Body provides an integrative treatment approach with multiple levels of care from detox, residential to virtual outpatient programs.
+AKUA Mind & Body provides an integrative treatment approach with multiple levels of care from detox and residential to virtual outpatient programs.
 With several facilities throughout the Sacramento Region, Los Angeles & Orange County Region, and San Diego Region, we aim to provide our clients with a solid foundation for healing and transformation.
-Gender specific and Co-ed facilities available.
+Gender-specific and Co-ed facilities are available.

 Call our 24/7 admissions helpline to seek help today!